What is CalFresh?

 How to Apply

-The CalFresh assistance program at SF State helps you apply based on the county you are living in.
+The CalFresh assistance program at SF State helps you apply over the phone!

 When calling or coming in for an appointment, please have these documents available on your computer to send: